Complex Sentences: Top 6 Ways to Write + Additional Examples

 Examples of complex sentences:

 Now, it's clear?
-Simply, complex sentences help to show relationships between ideas and add variety to your writing.
+Simply, complex sentences help to show relationships between ideas and add variety to your writing just like the compound complex sentence structure does.

 How to identify complex sentences